 The public healthcare system has no “guards on the gates” and no “checks”.
 This means that most people rush to a hospital for the smallest of ailments.
 Unlike western culture, there is no need to be referred by a general physician.
 People refer themselves to the hospital, often causing overcrowding.

-If you want quick care, a private hospital would be a good option as opposed to public healthcare.
+If you want quick care, a private hospital is a good option as opposed to public healthcare.

 Now you understand why private healthcare facilities are more suitable for expats.
 It is time to look for Taiwanese private health insurance at your earliest possible convenience.
 Relying on just Taiwanese public health insurance is not a great idea.
 It slows down the process of getting care, and it also affects the comfort and quality of treatment.